javadebadi/single_top_photon/README.md

 - genParticles (MyGenParticle)
 - mets (MyMET)

-I have write a **C++** class for each of these objects.
+I have written a **C++** class for each of these objects.
 The name of the classes and files are shown above in the paranthesis.
+The classes are **inherited** from root-cern **TLorentzVector** class and extended to have attributes which are in need for physics analysis.

 In any physics analysis we need to present a cut-flow table which shows how much of the events could survive from the cuts.
 This is important for hypothesis test in physics.
 We need to go in some part of phase space where the number of signal events is comparable to background events.
 In that region we can claim discovery or present our exclusion bounds.
 I have generated some utilites and classes for this purpose.
 I have used **C++** library to read and write files in an appropriate format.